Hinterkaifeck murders: Discovery

 Four days passed between the murders and the discovery of the bodies.
 On 1 April, coffee sellers Hans and Eduard Schirovsky arrived in Hinterkaifeck to take an order.
 When no one responded to their knocks on the door or window, they walked around the yard but found no one present.
 The Schirovskys noticed that the gate to the machine room was open but decided to leave.
 Cäzilia Gabriel was absent from school without excuse for several days, and the Gruber family failed to appear for Sunday worship.
 On the morning of 4 April, local mechanic Albert Hofner visited Hinterkaifeck to repair an engine.
 After waiting for an hour without any sighting of the family, Hofner proceeded with his repair alone and left after roughly four and a half hours.

-Later on 4 April, at around 3:30 p.m., Schlittenbauer sent his son Johann (16) and stepson Josef Dick (9; no relation to Viktoria's son Josef Gruber) to Hinterkaifeck to see whether they could make contact with the family.
+Later on 4 April, at around 3:30 p.m., Schlittenbauer sent his son Johann (16) and stepson Josef Dick (9) to Hinterkaifeck to see whether they could make contact with the family.
 When they reported that they had not seen anyone, Schlittenbauer himself visited the farmstead later that day with neighbours Michael Pöll and Jakob Sigl.
 Upon entering the barn, they found the bodies of Andreas, his wife Cäzilia, his daughter Viktoria and his granddaughter Cäzilia.
 Shortly afterwards, they found the bodies of Maria and Josef inside the living quarters.